getgrav/grav-learn/pages/2/07.api/03.endpoints/01.pages/_13.compare-translations/api-endpoint.md

 api:
     method: GET
     path: '/pages/{route}/compare'
     description: 'Return side-by-side title/content/header/modified for two language versions of a page.
 Drives translation diff UIs in Admin2.
-Missing translations return `exists: false` rather than 404 so clients can still show "target missing" states.'
+A side is `null` when the page does not resolve in that language, and `exists` is `false` when it resolves only through the default-language fallback rather than its own file, so clients can still show "target missing" states.
+Requires multi-language to be enabled and `api.pages.read`, and neither the source nor the target version may deny the caller read access.'
     parameters:
         - name: route
           type: string